Monet – Reinventions of Impressionism in a New Large-Scale Exhibition

 An audio tour will be available for visitors to purchase.

-Monet: The Late Years is organized by the Fine Arts Museums of San Francisco and the Kimbell Art Museum, with the exceptional support of the Musée Marmottan Monet, Paris.
+This exhibition is organized by the Fine Arts Museums of San Francisco and the Kimbell Art Museum, with the exceptional collaboration of the Musée Marmottan Monet, Paris.
+It is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Fine Arts Museum of San Francisco Sponsors